vavyskov/vagrant-symfony/README.md

 - Fix the need to Halt and Up or Reload VM immediately after crated from base box
 - Fix Apache error after created new project
 - Enable port 80 (Linux only)
+- Apple detection do not work - port forwarding (triggers)
 - ImageMagick with PHP 7.2 (image-tools.sh)
 - Restore MongoDB - check if the MongoDB is installed